radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 -	A new entry is added to the directory

+- A branch (and any sub-branches) is deleted

 -	An existing directory entry is replaced

 -	An entry’s attribute is modified